ONDC-Official/ONDC-FIS-Specifications/api/components/docs/lifecycle-and-states.md

 ### States

+- `ONGOING`: For recurring orders (sip, swp), this means the instalments are ongoing as per the schedule
+- `COMPLETED`: For recurring orders (sip, swp), this means the instalments are completed as per the schedule and no new instalments will be generated
+- `CANCELLED`: For recurring orders (sip, swp), this means the order is cancelled by the seller app and no new instalments will be generated
 - `SUCCESSFUL`: Order is successfully processed.
 For purchase orders, this means units have been allotted.
 - `FAILED`: Order is not processed.
 Typically failed by the AMC/RTA due to invalid kyc/bank-account among other reasons.